 Campsite for the night: Cascade Creek DOC Site

-It was a rainy morning drive from our campsite to Te Anau, rain clouds, green fields, and sheep was the scenery.
+It was a rainy morning drive from our campsite to Te Anau, rain clouds, green fields, and sheep were the scenery.
 Te Anau itself is a cute little town with shops, restaurants, a very large bird statue.
-Surrounded by the lake and mountains it was a nice way to spend a few hour before taking our tour.
+Surrounded by the lake and mountains it was a nice way to spend a few hours before taking our tour.

 Glow Worm Cave

 Sounds creepy, doesn’t it?
-Well if worms that glow in a giant cave in the side of a mountain is creepy to you, then yes it is.
+Well if worms that glow in a giant cave in the side of a mountain are creepy to you, then yes it is.

 The famous worms are located just a boat ride outside of Te Anau, about 25 minutes dock to the cave.
 We cruised the lake and went caving with Real Journey’s once inside the cave cameras had to go off in order to not disturb these glowing creatures of the night.
 Sorry for the lack of worm pics, but it’s for the good of the little guys.

-The worms glow like a firefly or lightning bug, but they use their special powers for evil.
-Well I guess eating and catching flys isn’t exactly evil, but they use the light to draw their prey in, and what the fly or other bugs can’t see is the worms ‘fishing lines’ hanging down.
+The worms glow like a firefly or lightning bugs, but they use their special powers for evil.
+Well, I guess eating and catching flies isn’t exactly evil, but they use the light to draw their prey in, and what the fly or other bugs can’t see is the worms ‘fishing lines hanging down.
 The bug gets stuck like a spider’s web, the line also has a paralyzing agent, the result: a worm snack!